Register to get access to free programming courses with interactive exercises

 Reference point

 Any HTML object on a page is a rectangle, regardless of its appearance.
-For the example, create a circle and add a border with the outline, property to see the actual borders of the block.
-The point with coordinates (0, 0) are in the upper-left corner of the element.
+For example, create a circle and add a border with the outline property to see the lines.
+The point with coordinates (0, 0) is in the upper-left corner of the element:

 Moving an object